-Master of Science
+Program Overview Master of Science Degree

-The Nursing Associate to Master of Science Degree (MSN) Family Nurse Practitioner program at NEIT allows the Registered Nurse with an Associate Degree in nursing to continue their education and earn an MSN.
+The Master of Science Degree in Nursing (MSN) (Family Nurse Practitioner) program at NEIT allows the Registered Nurse with an earned bachelor's degree (BS) and an active unencumbered license, to continue their education and earn an MSN.
 The master's-prepared nurse advances the profession of nursing, improves the quality of patient care, and contributes to the well-being of the community.
 Reasons for pursuing the MSN degree vary.
-Students who decide to pursue an MSN should be ready to assume a more professional responsibility as an Advanced Practice Registered Nurse (APRN).
+Students who decide to pursue an MSN may be ready to assume a more professional responsibility as an Advanced Practice Registered Nurse (APRN).

-Family Nurse Practitioners serve as the primary healthcare providers in many settings.
-The Family Nurse Practitioner (FNP) Program focuses on developing the knowledge and skills necessary to deliver nursing care throughout the lifespan, including diverse and underserved areas.
+Family Nurse Practitioners serve as the primary health care providers in many settings.
+The Family Nurse Practitioner (FNP) Program focuses on developing the knowledge and skills necessary to deliver nursing care throughout the lifespan, including diverse and under-served areas.
 This program will prepare students with the academic knowledge and clinical skills to be a leader in health promotion, disease prevention, assessment, and management of common acute and chronic illnesses across the health continuum.
-Upon completion of this program, graduates from the FNP program are eligible to take the Family Nurse Practitioner certification exam given by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).
+Upon completion of this program, graduates from the FNP program are eligible to take the Family Nurse Practitioner certification exam given by the American Nurses Credentialing Center (ANCC), or the American Academy of Nurse Practitioners (AANP).

-This program includes a rigorous curriculum integrating intermediate-level pre-MSN transition courses as well as master's level courses, including the 3 Ps - Advanced Pathophysiology, Physical Assessment, and Pharmacology, as recommended by the American Association of Colleges of Nursing Essentials of Master's Education in Nursing programs (AACN, 2011).
+This program includes a rigorous curriculum integrating the 3 Ps - Advanced Pathophysiology, Physical Assessment and Pharmacology, as recommended by the American Association of Colleges of Nursing Essentials of Master's Education in Nursing programs (AACN, 2011).